sannorozco/amstelvar-avar2/README.md

   This data is used to build the avar2 designspace.</dd>
 <dt>fences.json</dt>
 <dd>Standalone JSON file containing definitions of min/max fence values for parametric values at blended sources.<br/>
-  This data is used to add mappings for fences to the avar2 designspace (experimental).</dd>
+  This data is used to add mappings for fences to the avar2 designspace. (experimental)</dd>
 <dt>features</dt>
 <dd>Subfolder with files containing OpenType code which can be linked to the source fonts.<br/>
   <em>Currently not used when building the variable fonts.</em></dd>